-Here are 5 ways it’s not making the same errors as Meta and other companies.
+Here are five ways Apple’s not making the same errors as Meta and other companies.

 1. Apple avatars won’t be cartoons

 We’ve known for months that Apple’s VR headset will be packed with advanced sensors, and Bloomberg reports that these will be used to “realistically render a user’s face and full body in virtual reality.”